 Innovation Matrix is a model or visualization that depicts different aspects of innovation.
-We can say that it helps companies visualize innovative dimensions to come up with a new product or service.
+We can say that it is a strategic option that helps companies visualize innovative dimensions to come up with a new product or service.
 Basically, this matrix helps a firm to identify what category they fall into and what changes they need to incorporate to be ready for innovation.
-This matrix facilitates, guides, and leads a company in finding out the right innovation strategy.
+This matrix facilitates, guides, and leads a company to find the right innovation strategy.

 Primarily, an Innovation Matrix helps a company with the following aspects in relation to an innovation: